Department of Physics

 - Provide assistance to teachers in the schools preparing the future students for the institution.

-Physics students may pursue a Bachelor of Science degree in Physics or a dual degree consisting of a Bachelor of Science in Physics from Sam Houston State University and a Bachelor’s degree in a engineering field at a university with an accredited degree program in the chosen engineering field.
+Physics students may pursue a Bachelor of Science degree in Physics or a dual degree consisting of a Bachelor of Science in Physics from Sam Houston State University and a Bachelor’s degree in a chosen engineering field at a university with an accredited degree program.
 Students also may enroll in a two-year pre-engineering program.
 The Bachelor of Science degree in Physical Science with Secondary Certification is available to students seeking careers in secondary education.

 Graduates with a Bachelor of Science degree either pursue further education at the graduate level or enter the workforce.
 Approximately one-half of the graduates pursue graduate study seeking either the Master of Science or Ph.D. degree.
 The remainder primarily enter the engineering profession but may also enter the fields of computer science and education.